Trajectory optimization: Differential dynamic programming

 Differential dynamic programming, is a bit different than the other techniques described here.
 In particular, it does not cleanly separate the transcription and the optimization.
 Instead, it does a sequence of iterative forward and backward passes along the trajectory.
 Each forward pass satisfies the system dynamics, and each backward pass satisfies the optimality conditions for control.
 Eventually, this iteration converges to a trajectory that is both feasible and optimal.

+Diffusion-based trajectory optimization

+In contrast to the aforementioned classical methods, generative machine learning methods may be used to generate a desirable trajectory.
+In particular, diffusion models learn to iteratively reverse a destructive forward process in which noise is added to data until it becomes noise itself by estimating the noise to remove at every time step.
+Thus given easily to sample random noise as input, the diffusion process will recover a plausible corresponding noise-free data point.
+Recent methods have parameterized trajectories as matrices of state-action pairs at consecutive time steps and trained a diffusion model to generate such a matrix.
+To address the issue of controllability of the generated samples, the Diffuser method proposes two techniques to steer the generated sample, thereby reducing the optimization problem to a sampling problem.
+First, guided diffusion can be used to incorporate a cost (or reward) function into the generation process.
+For this purpose the gradient of the cost function modifies the mean of the estimated noise at every time step.
+Second, for motion planning problems in which the start and the end states of the trajectory are known, and the trajectory needs to comply with constraints to find a viable path, an inpainting approach can be used.
+Similar to the first technique, a prior modifies the distribution of trajectories, which in this case assigns high probability to trajectories satisfying the constraints (e.g. arriving at a state $s$ at time step $t$), and zero probability to all other trajectories.
+As a result, sampling from this distribution will produce trajectories that satisfy the constraints.

 Comparison of techniques

 There are many techniques to choose from when solving a trajectory optimization problem.
 There is no best method, but some methods might do a better job on specific problems.
 This section provides a rough understanding of the trade-offs between methods.